 Enjoy working with the public in community settings;

-Must be flexible and open to new opportunities to engage a variety of stakehiolders.
+Must be flexible, outgoing, and open to new opportunities to engage with a variety of stakeholders and communities.

-Additional Salary Information: This internship is unpaid (stipend available), however AFC can help interns obtain college credit where available.
+This internship is unpaid (stipend available), however, AFC can help interns obtain college credit where available.
 The intern will receive necessary training and staff supervision.
-AFC requires interns to participate for a minimum of 15 hours/week for at least 8 weeks, though longer internships are preferred.
+AFC requires interns to participate for a minimum of 15 hours/week for a minimum of 8 weeks, though longer internships are preferred.
 Public Health majors are encouraged to apply.
+People of color and LGBT individuals are also strongly encouraged to apply.

 AFC mobilizes communities to create equity and justice for people living with and vulnerable to HIV and related chronic diseases.